AndrewPaglusch/FlashPaper/README.md

 * Random 256-bit cryptographically strong key is created
 * Random IV is created
 * Submitted text is AES-256-CBC encrypted with key.
 Random IV used during encryption
-* Ciphertext is now encrypted with static AES key and IV. **This should be unique for your install!**
+* Ciphertext is now encrypted with static AES key. **This should be unique for your install!**
 * IV + key is hashed with bcrypt (static salt, cost of 11) and then base64 encoded
 * File is created in `secrets` directory.
-The name of file is the base64'd bcrypt hash of the IV + key
+The name of file is a random 20-character + the base64'd bcrypt hash of the IV + key
 * Ciphertext is stored inside of created file
 * 'k' value of retrieval URL is base64 endcoded IV + key
   * `https://flashpaper.io/?k=1a2b3c4d5a6b7c8d9a0b1c2d3a4b5c6d$`